CAlamosV/proj182/prompt.md

 Use it to generate the training data.

 TODO
+- First target something like 4th image?
 - sequences should have consecutive pixels more spread out
-- new loss to penalize predicing previous frame
+- new loss to penalize predicing previous frame?
-- curriculum leaning
+- curriculum leaning?
-    - first constant speed
-    - then gravity
+- Tune architecture?